AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

 ---
-keyword: [Alibaba Cloud, ecs, disk resizing, extend disk capacity, Elastic Block Storage]
+keyword: [Alibaba Cloud, ECS, disk resizing, extend disk capacity, Elastic Bock Storage]
 ---

 # Resize partitions and file systems of Linux data disks

 When you resize disks, only the storage capacity of the disks is extended.
-File systems of the disks are not affected.
-Perform the following steps in this topic to resize file systems to extend the capacity of ECS instances.
+File systems of the ECS instances are not affected.
+Perform the operations in this topic to resize file systems to extend the capacity of ECS instances.

 1. A snapshot is created to back up data.

     To prevent data loss caused by incorrect operations, we recommend that you create a snapshot to back up your data.
-For more information, see [Create a normal snapshot](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md).
+For more information, see [Create a snapshot for a disk](/intl.en-US/Snapshots/Use snapshots/Create a normal snapshot.md).

 2. A data disk is resized in the console.